 Here’s a “bushel and a peck” of ideas to keep everyone feeling connected & cared about this summer — all while practicing writing, spelling, & storytelling skills!

-While traveling this summer, your kids might get a bit anxious and unsettled staying in unfamiliar surroundings.
+While traveling, your kids might get a bit anxious and unsettled staying in unfamiliar surroundings.
 Make a point to become Travel Pen Pals.
 You can leave hidden pictures, love notes, and letters for each other to find under a pillow at night or under a breakfast dish in the morning.
 It’s a great way to share feelings — or just spread a little love.
 You can create your own letter-writing kit before you leave home, to be sure you’ll have everything you need.
 (Read how one dad even used this note approach throughout the year to connect with his son during a busy time at work.)

 Choose a special person whom your child misses while “on the road,” and talk about what the child would like to write about in a special letter.
 Then have your child stamp the message – letter by letter – in all sorts of fun colors and mail it.